ChristianMontecchiani/Machine_Learning_Course/README.md

 #### B. Feature Transformation
 In this subsection we will describe the feature transformation process.
-  1) As described in section II the label, airline sentiment is represented by a string.
+  1) As described in section II the label, airline sentiment is represented by a *string*.
 It is converted in an integer value.
   2) The airline feature is a categorical value that assumes 6 values and we use the one-hot-encoding [3] technique to use it.
   3) The date is encoded as a string with the format:
                                 $$YYYY − MM − DD hour : min : sec$$